License GuideSOC 29-1241

 Read more

-You'll take a licensing exam with two components.
-The national section tests your medical knowledge and surgical skills across all states.
-The state-specific section covers local regulations and laws you need to practice in that jurisdiction.
-Most states contract with testing companies like PSI, Pearson VUE, or Prometric to administer both portions.
-You'll sit for the exam at an authorized testing center, and passing scores are set by your state's medical board.
-Check with your state licensing board for exact passing thresholds and exam dates.
+You'll take a two-part exam.
+The national section tests your surgical knowledge and clinical skills across all states.
+The state-law portion covers regulations specific to where you're licensed.
+Most states contract with testing vendors like PSI, Pearson VUE, or Prometric to administer both sections.
+You answer multiple-choice questions under timed conditions.
+Pass rates vary by state, typically ranging from 75% to 85% on each section.
+Check your state board's website for exact passing scores and exam scheduling details.

 Renewal